-Gordon Lloyd, Professor of public policy at Pepperdine University’s School of Public Policy, is guest lecturing this week in Ashbrook’s summer residence program of the Master of Arts in American History and Government.
-The coauthor of three books on the American Founding and sole author of a book on the political economy of the New Deal, Lloyd’s witty and learned presentations captivate teachers who hear him speak.
+Gordon Lloyd, Senior Fellow at the Ashbrook Center, is the coauthor of three books on the American Founding and sole author of a book on the political economy of the New Deal, Lloyd’s witty and learned presentations captivate teachers who hear him speak.
 We asked him to talk about his project of documenting the Founding, especially his creation of four highly regarded websites on the origin of the Constitution.
 These are hosted by the Ashbrook Center at our online library of resources for teachers and students, TeachingAmericanHistory.org.
 Although his websites leave visitors room to draw their own conclusions, Lloyd did share with us a few insights he’s gained from his long study of the Constitution’s creation.

 How did you first become interested in the American Founding?